younyokel/charcoal-webui-theme/README.md

 1. Open WebUI
 2. Click on the "Extensions" tab
 3. Click on the "Install from URL" subsection
-4. Paste `https://github.com/catppuccin/stable-diffusion-webui` into the URL spot, set the local directory name to `Catppuccin Theme`, and install
+4. Paste `https://github.com/younyokel/charcoal-webui-theme/` into the URL spot, set the local directory name to `Catppuccin Theme`, and install
 5. Go to "Installed" subsection and click "Apply and restart UI"
 6. Configure the theme from the "Settings" tab under "Catppuccin Theme", afterwards you must "Apply Settings" and "Reload UI"

-### Extension (Extension index)

-NOTE: This method will install the theme under the name "stable-diffusion-webui".
-You can read more about this issue in the next section.

-1. Open WebUI
-2. Click on the "Extensions" tab and navigate to "Available"
-3. Click "Load From:" and find and install "Catppuccin Theme" from the list
-4. Go to "Installed" subsection and click "Apply and restart UI"
-5. Configure the theme from the "Settings" tab under "Catppuccin Theme", afterwards you must "Apply Settings" and "Reload UI"

 ### Add directly